aliyun/aliyun-cli/docs/en/integrations.md

 | `2` | Usage error, structured Agent error, or Machine Help request error |
 | `3` | Failure accompanied by a CLI recovery tip |

+Configuration loading failures, including malformed configuration files or a missing current profile, exit with status `1` before command execution.
+These startup errors are currently human-readable on stderr, including in AI mode; stdout remains empty.

 For request inspection without invoking the API, `--cli-dry-run-json` emits structured request details. `--cli-dry-run` is the human-readable form.

 Next: [commands, output, and automation](./usage.md).